-Figure18: Hall table, source: Konstantinidis A (1981), Projects + buildings, A. Konstantinidis, Athens: Agra Ed. and A. Konstantinidis.
+Figure 16: Hall table, source: Konstantinidis A., 1981, ibid. p.
+229.

-The bed is made of painted metal frame, solid cross section of type 'L' (carrier) with the necessary finishing in its legs for "leveling/alignment" and the necessary connections and reinforcements (blades), is a rigid framework upon which the metal construction (spring support/ bedstead) of placing the mattress is suspended.
-The entire system gains its final form by placing the composite wood surfaces (carried) with the solid wood finishing all around for boxing the mattress at the bottom and the headboard to hold the cushion. (figure 19)
+The bed is also made of painted metal frame, solid cross section of type 'L' (carrier) with the necessary finishing in its legs for joints, using reinforcing blades.
+It is a rigid framework upon which the metal construction (spring support/ bedstead) of placing the mattress is suspended.
+The entire system takes its final form by placing the composite wood surfaces (carried), with the solid wood finishing all around, for boxing the mattress at the bottom, and the headboard to hold the cushion.
+(Figure 17)

-Exactly the same manufacture logic we find also in the seat-stool in a miniature of the bed. (figure 20)
+Exactly the same manufacturing idea we can notice also, concerning the seat-stool as a miniature of the bed.
+(Figure 18)

-Figure 19, 20: Designs of Furniture's at Xenia hotels.
-Left-Bed.
-Right- Seat- stool, source: Konstantinidis A (1981), Projects + buildings, A. Konstantinidis, Athens: Agra Ed. and A. Konstantinidis.
+Figures 17, 18: Designs of furniture pieces at Xenia hotels by A. Konstantinidis.
+Left- Bed.
+Right- Seat-stool, source: Konstantinidis A., 1981, ibid. pp.228-229.

-With regard to the design of the seats placed in the public spaces, at least three different types of seats are distinguished, with morphological characteristics that comply with the game between the carrier/carried.
+With regard to the design of the seats placed in the public spaces, at least three different types of seats are distinguished, with morphological characteristics that comply with the game between the carrier/carried idea.
 A typical example is the seat "Grand Comfort" (Le Corbousier, P. Jeanneret, Ch.
 Perriand, 1928) which is redesigned and used extensively in the Xenia hotels.
-It consists of a shaped metal frame of circular cross section, painted white or black as opposed to the shiny stainless finishing of the original, for holding-boxing of the cushions and cross section of type 'L' in a frame also painted which serves as a suspension basis of the bedstead and by extention of the seat.
-The armchair is completed with the construction of five pillows (three peripheral and two of varying thickness at the bottom) made of foamy material dressed in fabric or leather, in a black with white frame or white with black frame, intending to highlight further the manufacturing structure. (figure 21,22)
+It consists of a shaped metal frame of circular cross section, painted white or black as opposed to the shiny stainless finishing of the original, for holding-boxing of the cushions and cross section of type 'L' in a frame also painted, which serves as a suspension basis of the bedstead and by extension of the seat.
+The armchair is completed with the construction of five pillows (three peripheral and two of varying thickness at the bottom) made of foamy material dressed in fabric or leather, in a black with white frame or white with black frame, intending to highlight further the clear manufacturing structure.
+(Figures 19,20)

-Figure 21,22: Furniture, Xenia hotels.
-Left- Armchair Design for Xenia Hotels, architect: A. Konstantinidis, source: Konstantinidis A (1981), Projects + buildings, A. Konstantinidis, Athens: Agra Ed. and A. Konstantinidis, p.
-231.

-Right- Xenia of Samos, architect K. Stamatis, source Benaki Museum Photographic Archives, Photographer: D. Charisiadis.
+Figures 19,20: Furniture, Xenia hotels.
+Left- Armchair designed for Xenia Hotels by A. Konstantinidis.
+Source: Konstantinidis A., 1981, ibid, p.
+231. Right- Xenia of Samos, architect K. Stamatis, source Benaki Museum Photographic Archives, Photographer: D. Charisiadis.

-The choice of the specific seat is made, on the one hand, due to the comfort it provides and the ease of manufacturing (in the manner it is redesigned) and, one the other, because it reintroduces the physical nature of the material, but manipulated through the Mechanical processing, expressing the possibility of manipulating the matter through the awareness of the new technology.
-At the entrance of Xenia of Poros, along with a sculpture by G. Zongolopoulos, the image produced is a typical image that promotes Modernism and demonstrates the continuity of the building with its furniture and the relationship the architect has developed with his entire work. (figure 23)
+The choice of the specific seat is made, on the one hand, due to the comfort it provides and the convenience of manufacturing (in the manner it is redesigned) and, one the other hand, because it reintroduces the nature of the material, manipulated through the industrial processing, expressing the possibility of manipulating the matter through the awareness of the new technologies27.
+At the entrance of Xenia of Poros, along with a sculpture by G. Zongolopoulos28, the image produced is a typical one, that promotes Modernism and demonstrates the connection of the building form with its furniture and the relationship the architect has developed with his design work as a whole.
+(Figure 21)